winston9310/wp-theme-test/README.md

 wpress file ready to import

-Custom theme based on naked Wordpress theme but even more CLEAN ready an very easy to use special for coders with low kwoleged of PHP.
+Custom theme based on naked Wordpress theme but even more CLEAN ready an very easy to use special for coders with low skills in PHP.